The UNC Policy Manual

 this section or must otherwise be authorized by the president.

-every three years) and with input and participation from the general counsels
+and participation from the general counsels of the constituent institutions,

-of the constituent institutions, the UNC System Office shall maintain one or more panels
+System Office shall maintain one or more panels

 of private law firms to be readily available to provide legal services to the University.